Beth Jacob Cemetery

 __________________________________________________________________________

-I recieve dozens of emails everyday from fixBuffalo readers all around the world.
-I enjoy reading the individual narratives explaining various aspects of neighborhood life here on the City's East side from back in the day when every corner was alive, sidewalks were filled with people going to school and work.
-Many emails reflect the sense of loss and what I'm writing about in terms of the pervasive "hollowing out" of entire neighborhoods.
-Urban planners, design students, teachers and investors are reading what has started out as a little neighborhood blog - highlighting the insanely irresponsible City ownership of a local-landmark, the Woodlawn Row Houses - and offering suggestions and critique.
+I receive emails everyday from fixBuffalo readers.
+I enjoy reading the individual narratives explaining various aspects of neighborhood life on the City's East side from back in the day when every corner was alive, sidewalks were filled with people going to school and work.
+Many emails reflect the sense of loss and what I'm writing about in terms of the pervasive hollowing out of entire neighborhoods.
+Urban planners, design students, teachers and investors are reading what has started out as neighborhood blog - highlighting the City ownership of a local-landmark, the Woodlawn Row Houses - and offering suggestions and critique.

-If you aren't familiar with blogging, ask me via email and I'll help you if you want to leave a comment in one of my posts and find the process somewhat confusing.
 You should know this blog is not a democracy.
-If I decide that your comment is offensive or in bad taste - not mild, but severe - I'll remove it.
+If I decide that a comment is offensive or in bad taste - not mild, but severe - I'll remove it.
 I don't like doing this but I have and I will.
-Rule is - pretend there are other people in the room who are listening to what you have to say.
+The rule is - pretend there are other people in the room who are listening to what you have to say.

-Thanks for looking around, reading what's here and contributing to the conversation involving what's happening here in Buffalo, NY.
+Thanks for looking around, reading what's here and contributing to the conversation in Buffalo, NY.

 Best,